AVA Board of Directors

 Bob has been a veterinary clinician for 33 years, including 6 years as an associate, 22 years of practice ownership and 5 years as a clinical academic.
 He has extensive service on AVA and other committees and organisations.
 As a clinical academic and Associate Professor, he now teaches undergraduate students at the School of Veterinary Science, University of Queensland, Gatton.

 Warwick is an experienced equine practitioner who has practised in the Northern Suburbs of Perth for over 30 years.
 He has held numerous positions on the Equine Veterinarians Australia executive, including President, and during this time was involved in issues such as Hendra, Equine Influenza, Racing Licensing and governance change.
 He is an ex-Chairman and Director of Equestrian Australia.
 He currently owns and manages a 5 vet equine hospital and has previously owned mixed and small animal based practices.
 Warwick is an AVA Fellow.

 Robert is based in Sydney and his current interests include clinical practice, animal welfare, wildlife research, education, and mentoring.
 His strengths include an ability to listen and communicate clearly, to lead quietly but effectively and to promote our profession.

 Dr Ken Jacobs - Director

 Ken has been in equine practice for 40 years.
 He now runs a single person part-time practice focusing on equine lameness and imaging, discusses equine cases with students at CSU on Friday mornings and oversees his family farming activities.
-He has served as treasurer, president and policy councilor for EVA as well as treasurer and policy councilor for VERA.
+He has served as treasurer, president and policy councilor for Equine Veterinarians Australia as well as treasurer and policy councilor for Veterinarians in Education, Research and Academia.
 He was involved with the design, construction and initial operation of the Canberra Veterinary Hospital, Canberra.